- Course Number

 At the end of the course, students will be able to:

-- Define key terms and explain core concepts related to global health;
+- Apply critical and practical thinking to explain key core concepts and terms related to global health;

-- Recognize and discuss the major global determinants of health;
+- Understand the societal determinants of global health;

-- Discuss equity and ethical dimensions of central global health challenges;
+- Discuss equity and ethical dimensions of key concepts central to global health;

-- Locate and assess additional resources and identify further opportunities for personal and professional development in the global health field; and,
+- Locate and assess additional resources and identify further opportunities for personal and professional development in the global health field.